ashwanthaj/Android-TouchDB-Cordova/README.md

     adb shell am start -n com.couchbase.callback/.AndroidCouchbaseCallback

-5. Couchbase Mobile is now running, you should see now see instructions on screen install your CouchApp.
+5. TouchDB is now running.
+The [TodoMVC](https://github.com/addyosmani/todomvc) app will display.

 6. Forward the Couchbase Mobile from the device to your development machine (the Couchbase port is dynamic and is shown on the screen)